isw-kudos/kudos-docs/docs/boards/index.md

 - Integrates into your existing HCL Connections On-Premise (WebSphere)
 - Looks and feels like another application similar to Communities/Blogs etc with:

-    - Connections Apps menu link to 'Kudos Boards'
+    - Connections Apps menu link to 'Huddo Boards'
     - Connections header
     - Search and collaborate with your existing users
     - Search and utilise your existing Communities